valentin-morice/cryptoExport/README.md

 - Clone the repository: _git clone git@github.com:aange-marcel/cryptoExport.git_
 - Access the repository folder: _cd cryptoExport_
 - Install the application's dependencies: _npm install_
-- And finally run the program: _node ._
+- And finally run the program: _node ._ (there's really a dot after "node")

 ### Created with ❤️ by